 ALSO READBuying a car, gold or property?
 How GST will impact your expenses GST: Retailers still selling goods at old rates, say rollout unclear GST transition smooth, auto demand to rise in short run: M&M's Pawan Goenka GST: To pass on tax benefits, first tabulate them, say experts GST impact: Affordable housing to get fillip; luxury homes to get costlier

+This means that the burden of non-compliance by the supplier will rest with the purchaser and not the government, the US-based agency said.
 "Accordingly, GST tax truancy by financially weak and non-compliant companies lower down the supply chain could limit the amount of input tax credits available for the larger and financially strong corporates," Fitch said.